 to General Johnston that I would assault, and that boldly."

-In other words, Sherman ordered a play up the middle in order to
+In other words, Sherman ordered a play up the middle in

 show Johnston that Sherman didn't make only end runs, and if the